-Leadership is about influencing and driving change, and it is not always easy.
-It can be disheartening and frustrating when pushback or indifference meets efforts to engage.
+Leadership is about influencing and driving change, which is not always easy.
+It can be disheartening and frustrating when pushback or indifference meets engagement efforts.
 When there is conflict, it’s a struggle to communicate in a manner that aligns teams and organizations.
-A well-intentioned, goal-oriented leader may screen out seeming relationship distractions while navigating challenge.
-This can lead to misunderstandings of your audience—your team and stakeholders.
-It can cause disengagement and missed opportunities.
+A well-intentioned, goal-oriented leader may screen out seeming relationship distractions while navigating challenges.
+This can lead to misunderstandings of your audience—your team and stakeholders—and cause disengagement and missed opportunities.

 I don’t love the catch-all phrase “executive presence.”
 But in my coaching practice, it now means someone who stands out and gains followers.
-I advise leaders to view themselves as brands and use proven marketing tactics to influence others.
+I advise leaders to become brand managers of themselves and their teams and use proven marketing tactics to target and influence others.

 Market Yourself